WolfgangMehner/vim-plugins/lua-support/README.md

    for your _vimrc and _gvimrc.
 You may want to use parts of them.
 The files are documented.

+(2.6) Make sure the shell is set up correctly.
+The options 'shell', 'shellcmdflag', 'shellquote', and 'shellxquote' must be set accordingly.
+   Compare `:help luasupport-troubleshooting`.

 (3) ADDITIONAL REMARKS
 ----------------------------------------------------------------------